lucas-op/awesome-optimism/README.md

 - [Metal](https://metall2.com/) - Metal L2 is an upcoming scaling solution by Metallicus.
 - [Mint](https://www.mintchain.io/) - Mint Blockchain is a Layer 2 network for NFTs.
 - [Zentachain](https://zentachain.io/) - Zentachain is a privacy-focused IoT blockchain networking project.
-- [RSS3 Value SubLayer](https://zentachain.io/) - The RSS3 Value Sublayer is an Ethereum Layer2 built with OP Stack and Celestia DA, handling the value and ownership of AI and Open Information.
-- [Fraxtal](https://www.frax.com/) - Modular L2 blockchain built by Frax.
 - [W3Gamez](https://w3gamez.network/) - Layer-2 Gaming Blockchain.
 - [Axonum](https://www.axonum.io/) - OP Stack L2 with a precompile to access AI inference directly from smart contracts.